- What Is the Critical Path In Project Management?

 As stated, the critical path method (CPM) was first invented in the late 1950s.
 During those times, project scheduling software didn’t exist, and project managers had to calculate the critical path manually.

-Fortunately, today there are many project management software alternatives that can help with the critical path process.
+Fortunately, today many project management software alternatives can help with the critical path process.
 Most of them use Gantt charts to represent CPM diagrams and calculate the critical path, but their feature sets vary greatly.
 One of the most commonly used project management software to identify the critical path is Microsoft Project.
 However, it has major drawbacks that make ProjectManager a better choice.

 Here are some of the main features that you’ll need as a project manager to properly use the critical path method for your scheduling process.